When Strategic Thinking Becomes Strategic Guessing

 What to Expect

-The Strategy Call is a diagnostic conversation in which Dr. Ceruto assesses the specific dimensions of your strategic degradation.
+The Strategy Call is a strategy conversation in which Dr. Ceruto assesses the specific dimensions of your strategic degradation.
 This is not a general discussion about your professional goals.
-It is a focused evaluation of how your prefrontal architecture is currently functioning under the particular conditions of pressure you face — and where the gaps between your current neural capacity and your strategic demands actually lie.
+It is a focused evaluation of how your prefrontal architecture is currently functioning under the particular conditions of pressure you face.
+The call identifies where the gaps between your current neural capacity and your strategic demands actually lie.

 Sessions engage targeted prefrontal systems under conditions that mirror your actual strategic demands.
 Progress is measured through identifiable changes in how your cognitive flexibility, working memory, and deliberative processing respond to the pressures that previously triggered degradation.
 The result is structural and durable — not a temporary sharpening that fades when the next quarter’s pressure arrives.